Your cart is currently empty!

 Trinidad Pelau Recipe

-Trinidad Pelau is a delicious and hearty one-pot dish featuring caramelized chicken, pigeon peas, rice, and vegetables, all cooked in a flavorful blend of coconut milk, broth, and Caribbean seasonings.
-Its roots span Spanish, Creole, and African cuisines, making it a true fusion dish.
+Trinidad pelau is a delicious dish made with caramelized chicken, pigeon peas, rice, and veggies cooked in coconut milk, broth, and Caribbean seasonings.
+It has roots in Spanish, Creole, and African cuisine.

 Ingredients